boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 |TBD11| tcpSharedOptionExID16List|{{sec-ex}} of This-Document|
 |TBD12| tcpSharedOptionExID32List|{{sec-ex32}} of This-Document|
 {: #iana-new-ies title="New IPFIX Information Elements"}

+> Note to IANA:
+> : The "Specification" column points to the section with the required information to register each IE.
+>
+> Note to the RFC Editor:
+> : Please remove the IANA note once IANA actions are implemented.

 ## IPFIX Information Element Data Type